meghananekkanti25/Airline-Customer-Satisfaction/README.md

 </p>
 <br>

-Alongside these recommendations, we suggest addressing satisfaction levels for subgroups with high dissatisfaction rates.
-For instance, over 60% of customers in the economy group are dissatisfied.
-Tailoring services and amenities to meet the specific needs and preferences of this group could enhance their experience.
+In addition to these recommendations, we suggest focusing on passengers who are highly dissatisfied, particularly in the economy class, where over 60% are dissatisfied.
+Tailoring services to their needs could improve their experience.

-Additionally, implementing targeted retention strategies for disloyal customers could improve their satisfaction and reduce churn.
-Offering discounts and special deals to these customers might encourage loyalty and foster better overall satisfaction.
+Furthermore, targeted retention strategies for disloyal customers could help increase their satisfaction and reduce churn.
+Offering special deals and discounts to these customers could boost loyalty and overall satisfaction.

 ## 🖍️ Limitations
-1. **Lack of Additional Information**: The dataset lacked key details such as ticket price and Inflight service/food costs, which would have simplified the calculation of the business decision using actual values rather than assumptions.
+1. **Lack of Additional Information**: The dataset did not include details like ticket prices or costs for inflight services/food, making it harder to calculate the business decision using actual values instead of assumptions.
 2. **Categorical Satisfaction Variable**: Satisfaction was recorded as a binary categorical variable (satisfied or neutral/dissatisfied).
-A numerical scale (e.g., 1-10) for measuring customer satisfaction would have provided more detailed insights and allowed for a more nuanced analysis.
+A numerical scale (e.g., 1-10) would have provided more granular insights and allowed for a more detailed analysis.